-Agency Nursing has increased in the month of January due to the continued need to staff the surge beds and pressures throughout planned and unscheduled care.
-Theatres and ITU recorded spend in the month has increased.
+Agency Nursing has reduced in February, however the need to staff the surge beds and pressures throughout planned and unscheduled care has continued.
+Theatres and ITU recorded spend in the month has decreased due to reduced theatre availability resulting in cancellations to elective surgery.
 Theatre and ITU agency spend are recognised as specialist areas which require specialist activity and skill mix.
 There is limited suitability of trained staff on the bank for these areas.
-Theatre and ITU agency spend is included in the Nursing and Midwifery spend figure and the spend in these specialised areas for December and January is broken down below:
+Theatre and ITU agency spend is included in the Nursing and Midwifery spend figure and the spend in these specialised areas for January and February is broken down below: